RC-Garcia/MorseDeCoder/README.md

 # MorseDeCoder
-  **To create a Morse code decoder in Python, you can use a [dictionary](Dictionary.py) to map Morse code symbols to corresponding letters or numbers.:shipit:**
+  **To create a Morse code decoder in Python, you can use a [dictionary](Dictionary.py) to map Morse code symbols to corresponding letters or numbers.**  :shipit:

 ### LICENSE
 > [!IMPORTANT]